samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/lab5-optimize-model/README.md

 ## 🎓 Learning Objectives

-By the end of this lab, you will be able to:
+By the end of this lab, you will be able to use OLIVE to:

 - Quantize an AI Model using the AWQ quantization method.
 - Fine-tune an AI model for a specific task.
 - Generate LoRA adapters (fine-tuned model) for efficient on-device inference on the ONNX Runtime.

-## ☑️ Prerequisites

 ### ❔What is OLIVE